 An industry-leading “8-Speeds” provides more speed options than any other Tower Fan we reviewed.

-Honeywell also packs in the features we care most about, including; Auto-Timer, Dimming options, remote control, and two color options: White and Black
+Honeywell also includes the features we care most about, including an Auto-Timer, Dimming options, remote control, and two color options: White and Black.

 Specifications: